komalkaushikr/smote-reproduction/README.md

 - Avoiding resampling data leakage (a classic interview trap).
 - Rebuilding an experimental protocol faithfully, then reasoning honestly about why results diverge (C4.5 vs CART) instead of fudging them.
+- Testing a method across mild and severe imbalance, and reporting honestly when the benefit turns out modest - rather than cherry-picking the flattering result.

 ## Next steps